sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 The firelight flickered against cold stone walls.
 A young Surpanakha sat cross-legged, eyes wide but hardening.

-Raavani’s voice cut through the silence, smooth and sharp as a blade.
+Ravani’s voice cut through the silence, smooth and sharp as a blade.

 “Win by any means,” she said, her breath a whisper of steel.
 “Mercy is a weakness.
 Power is the only truth.”